 Attendance Policy: For this class, students are allowed three unexcused absences BEFORE the mid-term, after which the mid-term course grade will be reduced by a full letter.
 Students are then allowed three additional unexcused absences AFTER the mid-term, after which the final course grade will be reduced by a full letter.
-Students can monitor their attendance records through the A+Attendance link in eCourses.
+Students can monitor their attendance records through the Attendance link in eCourses.
 Please do so.

-Late/Tardy Policy: You must be seated in class at least 2 minutes BEFORE it starts.
+Late/Tardy Policy: Attending class on time is important.
 Class will start at the scheduled time and will end at the scheduled time.
 If you come to class more than 9 minutes late (in the 10th minute or later), you will be asked to leave class and you will be counted absent.

-16 Week Semester Calendar Spring 2024
+16 Week Semester Calendar, Spring 2024